OdedMous/Medical-Text-Classification/README.md

 12 categories remained, and we take the most common 5 categories to be the main data (see Figure 2).
 The rest left out for evaluation purposes (see Evaluation section point B.).

-The main data contains 1540 records, and are split into 70% train set, 15% validation set, and 15% test set.
+The main data contains 1540 records, and is divided into 70% train set, 15% validation set, and 15% test set.

 | ![pic](https://github.com/OdedMous/Medical-Transcriptions-Classification/blob/main/images/selected_categories_dist.png?raw=true)|